mhdafh7/mhdafh7/README.md

 ### Glad to see you here!
 My passion is in front end, but I'm not afraid of backend.
 Always looking for exciting opportunities..
-I'm looking into React Native and web3 as of now.
+I'm looking into React Native and Django as of now.

 <br/>